godssleepiestkitty/Natron/Documentation/source/guide/compositing-projects-setup.rst

 Frame Range and Frame Rate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Define the lenght of the project with Frame Range first and last frames value.
+- Define the length of the project with Frame Range first and last frames value.
 - Enter the desired FPS in the Frame Rate field.

 GPU Rendering